I measured the time it took to complete a TLS handshake using Rustls and OpenSSL with nginx, and it was more than twice as fast.

 Rustls

 Rustls is a modern Transport Layer Security (TLS) library written in Rust.
-It is primarily designed with an emphasis on safety and performance, aiming to replace memory-unsafe alternatives like OpenSSL.
+It is primarily designed with an emphasis on safety and performance, and aims to replace memory-unsafe alternatives like OpenSSL.
 Rustls implements TLS 1.2 and TLS 1.3 for both clients and servers.

-It seems that Let's Encrypt certificate authority is also planning to migrate
+Let's Encrypt certificate authority also plans to migrate

 ISRG's Let's Encrypt certificate authority will begin replacing OpenSSL with Rustls later this year.